Modern Languages, Literatures, and Cultures

 Each year up to 150 Modern Languages students plunge themselves into cultures on six continents, via programs coordinated by Butler’s Center for Global Education (CGE).

 You'll surround yourself with native speakers—the absolute best way to greatly improve your fluency and ability to utilize the language(s) confidently in real-world settings.
-Upon return to campus, your language ePortfolio, our department's FL 499 Senior Keystone course, and Butler’s Internship and Career Services (ICS) will guide you in marketing your study abroad experiences to employers, graduate schools, and more.
+After returning to Butler, your language ePortfolio, our department's FL 499 Senior Keystone course, and Butler’s Internship and Career Services (ICS) will guide you in marketing your study abroad experiences to employers, graduate schools, and more.

-Over the past few years, 10 of our students won prestigious Fulbright awards.
-They're now teaching English and continuing their linguistic and cultural studies in Brazil, France, China, Colombia, Germany, and Mexico—guided by Butler’s Center for High Achievement and Scholarly Engagement (CHASE).
+Over the past few years, our students have won 15 prestigious Fulbright awards.
+They're now teaching English and continuing their linguistic and cultural studies in Argentina, Brazil, France, China, Colombia, Germany, and Mexico—guided by Butler’s Center for High Achievement and Scholarly Engagement (CHASE).

 Where to Begin